The Past (Fallout): Plot

 In Los Angeles, Maximus brands Thaddeus with a mark of honor for his actions with the gulper before revealing his true identity.
 Enraged at his deception, Thaddeus disables Maximus's power armor by stealing the fusion core, trapping him inside, and leaves with Wilzig's head as well as CX404.
 By the following morning, Lucy encounters Maximus and helps him in getting released from the armor.
 Realizing they can both benefit from the head, they agree to work together in tracking it.

 In Vault 33, the elections for the new overseer take place.
-With a 98% majority, Betty Johnson is selected.
+With a 98% majority, Betty Pearson is selected.
 As her first order, she announces a plan to repopulate Vault 32 with Vault 33's citizens after cleaning and restoring it to full order.
 Norm secretly hacks Vault 32's central computer and finds that Vault 31 has provided the overseers, including his father, for 32 and 33 since the day the bombs fell.

 Leaving Los Angeles, Lucy and Maximus discover the remains of Shady Sands, a former post-war city destroyed years earlier.
-While Maximus is devastated as he recalls the deaths of his parents, Lucy laments her ignorance and that of her fellow Dwellers, as they had believed the claims of the Overseers that no civilization existed outside of the Vault.
+While Maximus is devastated as he recalls the deaths of his parents, Lucy laments her ignorance and that of her fellow Dwellers, as they had believed the claims of the Overseers that no civilization existed outside of the Vaults.

-As they keep walking through the area, they stumble upon two local raiders.
+As they continue walking through the area, they stumble upon two local raiders.
 Lucy tries but fails to persuade them to pass peacefully.
 Maximus is wounded when he fires and kills them, sensing their betrayal and then identifying them as "Fiends", or cannibals.
-The wound worsens and forces them to seek medical supplies at an old Vault-Tec office building masquerading as a hospital.
+His wound worsens, forcing them to seek medical supplies at an old Vault-Tec office building masquerading as a hospital.
 However, they are both trapped and rendered unconscious.
 When they awake, they discover that they are now in a populated Vault.

 Production

 Music

-The score is composed by Ramin Djawadi.
-The episode featured many songs, including "Henry" by The Jet-Tones, "Robin in the Pine" by Bonnie Guitar, "Ladyfingers" by Herb Alpert, "What a Diff'rence a Day Makes" by Dinah Washington, and "It's Just a Matter of Time" by Brook Benton.
+The score was composed by Ramin Djawadi.
+The episode features many songs, including "Henry" by The Jet-Tones, "Robin in the Pine" by Bonnie Guitar, "Ladyfingers" by Herb Alpert, "What a Diff'rence a Day Makes" by Dinah Washington, and "It's Just a Matter of Time" by Brook Benton.